 - Create the Khanyisa Garden and the healing spaces.

 - Select and train up local community members to be field guides, workshop facilitators and garden assistants to create viable and sustainable jobs and skills development related to selling the renewable natural resource of the area (i.e., the practical experience of learning about and experiencing the plants, nature and healing).

 - Teach the applied knowledge to visitors and local communities for health promotion, plant conservation and local cultural revitalization.

 Ethno-Tourism & Skills Development

-There is a rapidly growing interest from overseas in South Africa’s traditional medicine plants, particularly those psychoactive plants used to treat nervous system conditions such as epilepsy, dementia and Parkinson’s etc. A garden of these plants can be used to draw researchers and tourists to learn about their cultural and scientific value through unique nutrition and holistic medicine workshops, treatments, and walks that Jean has experience in facilitating.
-This and other potential community projects, including food gardens, offering and teaching healing treatments and community art training aims to develop sustainably driven and ecologically responsible skills related to the medicinal plant knowledge of the area.
+There is a rapidly growing interest from overseas in South Africa’s traditional medicine plants, particularly those plants used to treat lifestyle conditions such as stress, heart disease, high blood pressure, and obesity etc. A garden of these food and medicinal plants can be used to draw researchers and tourists to learn about their cultural and scientific value through unique nutrition and holistic medicine workshops, treatments, and walks that Jean has experience in facilitating.

 Botanical & Cultural Heritage Promotion & Conservation